JoycelynO/Optimizing-Service-Delivery-and-Enhancing-Patient-Outcomes-at-a-Local-Hospital/README.md

 ## Dashboard Design
 The stakeholders involved are the hospital management.
 This informed the simplicity of the dashboard with a focus on summary and high level metrics with minimal interactivity.
 The sql queries were used to generate base reports for each visual.
 This ensured that, each visual addressed the specific problem required by the hospital management.
+In summary, I only imported the necessary sql statements from SQL Server into Power BI.
+This optimizes the performance of the dashboard.
 The tool tip gives information on the key insights and recommendations for problem solving.